CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 #### OPS.3.1.M2 Contract Design with Outsourcing Customers [ISB Outsourcing Service Provider]

 When designing outsourcing contracts, it is important to consider all aspects of an outsourced contracting process through so-called service level agreements (SLAs) and, together with the outsourcing client, to closely analyze the tasks and processes to be undertaken to perform.
 All features not defined in advance usually result in additional costs, especially for outsourcing customers.
 This damages the business relationship between the contracting parties and weakens the negotiating position of the outsourcing service provider in case of contract extensions.
-In order to take this into account, it is advisable to take into account and define as accurately as possible all relevant service descriptions for the outsourcing service in the contract.
+To take account of this fact, it is advisable to take into account and define as accurately as possible all relevant service descriptions for the outsourcing service in the contract.
 This is particularly important in that any discrepancies between the outsourcing service provider and the outsourcing customer with regard to different concepts of service provision in the course of the outsourcing project can be prevented in advance.
 In the event of unlawful allegations on the part of the outsourcing customer with regard to a service that is not or not sufficiently performed, the outsourcing customer may refer to the corresponding service description within the framework of the contract.

 The type, scope and level of detail of the contractual arrangements always depend on the respective outsourcing service.
 For example, the greater the need for protection of the outsourced customer's outsourced IT systems and applications, the more carefully and in detail the contract between outsourcing customers and outsourcing service providers must be negotiated with regard to the security measures to be taken.
 In addition to the requirements of the IT-Grundschutz Compendium, the outsourcing service provider often has to meet additional security requirements due to increased protection requirements (see, among others, OPS.3.1.A3 Creation of a security concept for the outsourcing service).